Complete List of Hypothyroidism Symptoms with Checklist and Lab Guide

 No test is 100% accurate and thyroid lab tests are no exception.

 One of the ways that lab testing falls short is in our ability to only test what is in your bloodstream.

 We aren't actually interested in the blood levels of certain hormones in the body, believe it or not.

-With this in mind we are actually much more concerned about if thyroid hormone is actually getting to your tissues.
+With this in mind, we are actually much more concerned about whether or not thyroid hormone is actually getting to your tissues.